jandemeskel/MSc-Dissertation-Submission/GUI/templates/LTL_tutorial.md

 </div>
 <br>

 ## LTL relation to Transition systems

+An application of LTL is to predict the behaviour of an infinite strings within a stream automata, and ultimately provide a method for testing inputs on the models constructed by the framework.

 The computation of an LTL formula over a transition system can be interpreted by the following statements: